Wisconsin vs. Iowa College Football Odds, Plays and Insights - NewsBreak

 Iowa Stats and Trends

+- Iowa has played seven games, with five wins against the spread.

-- The Hawkeyes covered the spread in their only game when underdogs by 3.5 points or more.
+- The Hawkeyes have been underdogs by 3.5 points or more once this year and covered the spread.

-- Iowa's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Iowa's games this season have hit the over on two of seven set point totals (28.6%).

-- Iowa is 5-1 against the spread and 6-0 overall when the team scores more than 18.4 points.
+- Iowa is 5-1 against the spread and 6-0 overall in games when it scores more than 18.4 points.

-- Iowa is 4-2 against the spread and 5-1 overall when the team totals more than 223.0 yards.
+- In games that Iowa totals over 223 yards, the team is 4-2 against the spread and 5-1 overall.

 - This season the Hawkeyes have turned the ball over nine times, one more than the Badgers' takeaways (8).